Sean Sutton

-Sean Patrick Sutton (born October 4, 1968) is an American college basketball coach.
-He is currently the advisor to the head men's basketball coach at Texas Tech University.
+Sean Patrick Sutton (born October 4, 1968) is an American college basketball coach who last served as an advisor for Texas Tech.
 Sutton served as the head men's basketball coach Oklahoma State University–Stillwater from 2006 to 2008.
 As a college player and coach, Sutton has been part of over 400 victories, with 391 coming as a coach.
 As of April 2012, Sean has 39 wins as a head coach at Oklahoma State and 352 as an assistant coach at Mississippi, Oklahoma State and Oral Roberts.
 In 22 seasons, Sutton has played or coached in 23 NCAA Tournament victories.
 Oklahoma State advanced to the Final Four in 1995 and 2004 while Sutton was an assistant coach.
 Also, in 22 seasons as a player or coach, Sutton's teams have participated in postseason play 19 times.

 Sean is one of three sons of college basketball coach Eddie Sutton.
 Sean's youngest brother Scott, formerly the men's basketball head coach at Oral Roberts University, is now an assistant coach at Oklahoma State.